 This can be work set by a tutor, coursework, exercises, practical work, projects or examinations.

-Do they have a plan or assessment made by a local authority, which identifies and assesses their special educational needs?
+How many hours of other study do they do each week?Do they have a plan or assessment made by a local authority, which identifies and assesses their special educational needs?
 For example, and educational health care plan.
 If Yes, send us a copy of it.

-Has the local authority approved the education?
+Has the local authority approved the education?)
+CHANGED 1.9.25

 If Yes, send us a copy of the local authority approval.